sagemath/trac_to_gh/Issue 8153.md

 # Issue 8153: [with patch] typo in documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8153

 Original creator: zimmerma